All Episodes

 We want to monetize this.

-And now you've got a multiple frontier companies.
+And now you've got multiple frontier companies.

-And they all, because they're they've got a lot of the same employees moving back and forth, a lot of the same ideas, and a lot of this is already open, they are copying each other and building these systems up.
+And they all, because they've got a lot of the same employees moving back and forth, a lot of the same ideas.

-And so what you end up with, the way Tegmark describes it is basically you have all these CEOs with a kind of messiah complex, and they believe that if they are the ones to create the system, they will be able to resist their own kind of inner demons and create something benevolent.
+And they believe that if they are the ones to create the system, they will be able to resist their own kind of inner demons and create something benevolent.

-You know, I I agree with Tegmark that that's the dynamic, and I also agree with him that that is delusional.
+You know, I agree with Tegmark that that's the dynamic, and I also agree with him that that is delusional.

 These people are not even in command of their most base instincts, let alone in possession of some kind of moral high ground.

-Did not a 19-year-old girl, young lady or 20 years old, very young, named Mary Shelley took the myth of Prometheus and wrote a magnificent novel.
+Did not a 19-year-old girl, young lady, or 20 years old, very young, named Mary Shelley, took the myth of Prometheus and wrote a magnificent novel.

 Frankenstein.

-I mean, that's the we are in Prometheus and the issue of fire, right?
+I mean, that's the, we are in Prometheus and the issue of fire, right?

 The great Greek ancient myth.

-Yeah, and this is where the psychosis is coming from.
+And this is where the psychosis is coming from.

 I want to make sure that we deal with this situation of psychosis.

-Oh, I was at that hearing, actually.
+I was at that hearing, actually.

-You also they also discussed the meta policy towards children.
+They also discussed the meta policy towards children.

 Look, I saw those stories, you know, the first one with Adam Rain probably two, three months ago.